Our coronavirus response

-Our small team has quickly adapted to working in new and different ways to address the needs of our patient community.
-We are working tirelessly to provide a frontline response to the crisis by:
+Our small team quickly adapted to working in new and different ways to address the needs of our patient community.
+We continue to work tirelessly to provide a frontline response to the crisis by:

 - Reducing the pressure on the NHS by answering queries and providing advice and information at point of contact, reducing the need for them to contact their metabolic teams.

-- Working closely with metabolic centres and the BIMDG to keep patients well informed by providing the most up-to-date guidance specific to those living with IMDs.
+- Working closely with metabolic centres and the BIMDG, and keeping up to date with the latest Government guidance to keep patients well informed by providing the most up-to-date information specific to those living with IMDs.

 - Supporting patients and families individually to help alleviate anxiety.